caido/documentation/src/reference/features/logging/exports.md

 # Exports

-The Exports feature allows you to export data from the HTTP History and Search pages and use data collected by Caido in other tools.
+The `Exports` tab allows you to export data from the HTTP History and Search pages and use data collected by Caido in other tools.
 This feature can also be used for archival purposes or audit purposes sometimes required by clients.

 ## Exports Types

----

 The Exports feature generates two types of exports: